 The trading price of our common stock is highly volatile.
 The trading price of our common stock has been subject to wide fluctuations in the past.
-From April 1, 2014 through July 29, 2016, our common stock has traded at prices as low as \$1.48 per share and as high as \$3.85 per share.
+From April 1, 2014 through October 30, 2017, our common stock has traded at prices as low as \$1.48 per share and as high as \$8.17 per share.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

-- quarterly variations in operating results; - our ability to control costs, improve cash flow and sustain profitability; - our ability to raise additional capital; - · shortages announced by suppliers; - announcements of technological innovations or new products or applications by our competitors, customers or us; - transitions to new products or product enhancements; - · acquisitions of businesses, products or technologies; - the impact of any litigation; - changes in investor perceptions; - government funding, political agendas and other budgetary constraints; - changes in earnings estimates or investment recommendations by securities analysts; and - international conflicts, political unrest and acts of terrorism.
+- · quarterly variations in operating results; - · our ability to control costs, improve cash flow and sustain profitability; - · our ability to raise additional capital; - shortages announced by suppliers; - $\cdot \quad \text{announcements of technological innovations or new products or applications by our competitors, customers or us;}$ - · transitions to new products or product enhancements; - · acquisitions of businesses, products or technologies; - · the impact of any litigation;

+- changes in investor perceptions; - · government funding, political agendas and other budgetary constraints; - · changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry in general; - · changes in earnings estimates or investment recommendations by securities analysts; and - · international conflicts, political unrest and acts of terrorism.